-The authors thank James Beattie, Christoph Federrath, Maarit Korpi-Lagg, Neco Kriel, Joseph Lazio, Matthias Rheinhardt, Alex Schekochihin, Amit Seta, Jörn Warnecke, and the anonymous referee for useful discussions and comments on earlier versions of their work.
-This work emerged during discussions at the Nordita program on 'Magnetic field evolution in low density or strongly stratified plasmas' in May 2022.
+We thank James Beattie, Christoph Federrath, Maarit Korpi-Lagg, Neco Kriel, Joseph Lazio, Matthias Rheinhardt, Alex Schekochihin, Amit Seta, Jörn Warnecke, and the anonymous referee for useful discussions and comments on earlier versions of our work.
+This work emerged during discussions at the Nordita program on "Magnetic field evolution in low density or strongly stratified plasmas" in May 2022.
 The research was supported by the Swedish Research Council (Vetenskapsrådet, 2019-04234).
 Nordita is sponsored by Nordforsk.
-AB and IR would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme 'Frontiers in dynamo theory: from the Earth to the stars', where the final version of this paper was completed.
+AB and IR would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme "Frontiers in dynamo theory: from the Earth to the stars", where the final version of this paper was completed.
 This work was supported by EPSRC grant no EP/R014604/1.34.
-The authors would like to acknowledge the allocation of computing resources provided by the Swedish National Allocations Committee at the Center for Parallel Computers at the Royal Institute of Technology in Stockholm and Linköping.
-JS acknowledges the support by the Swiss National Science Foundation under Grant No. 185863.
+We acknowledge the allocation of computing resources provided by the Swedish National Allocations Committee at the Center for Parallel Computers at the Royal Institute of Technology in Stockholm and Linköping.
+J.S. acknowledges the support by the Swiss National Science Foundation under Grant No. 185863.